-Among the study authors was a hero of mine, Dr. Thomas Seyfried, one of the leading pioneer academic researchers in treating cancer as a metabolic disease.
+Among the study authors was, Dr. Thomas Seyfried, one of the leading pioneer academic researchers in treating cancer as a metabolic disease.
 He's been teaching neurogenetics and neurochemistry as it relates to cancer treatment at Yale University and Boston College for 30 years.